UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/anti-spam-stamps-exchange-2013-help.md

 You can use anti-spam stamps as diagnostic tools to determine what actions to take on false-positives and on suspected spam messages that individuals receive in their mailboxes.

 > [!NOTE]
 > On November 1, 2016, Microsoft stopped producing spam definition updates for the SmartScreen filters in Exchange and Outlook.
 The existing SmartScreen spam definitions will be left in place, but their effectiveness will likely degrade over time.
-For more information, see <A href="https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecating-support-for-smartscreen-in-outlook-and-exchange/ba-p/605332">Deprecating support for SmartScreen in Outlook and Exchange</A>.
+For more information, see [Deprecating support for SmartScreen in Outlook and Exchange](https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecating-support-for-smartscreen-in-outlook-and-exchange/ba-p/605332).

 ## Viewing anti-spam stamps